 So, what types of reports should you look for when choosing a POS?
 Or, if you already have POS software, which are the most important reports to pay attention to?
 Read on for a rundown of the top standard POS reports and a sample of systems that provide these reports.

-If you’re just looking for a POS system with strong reporting capabilities, skip down to the section entitled POS Systems With Good Reporting Capabilities, or check out our full selection of general POS software reviews, iPad POS reviews, and restaurant POS reviews.
+If you’re just looking for a POS system with strong reporting capabilities, skip down to the section entitled 5 Point Of Sale Reporting Systems Tailored To Small Businesses, or check out our full selection of general POS software reviews, iPad POS reviews, and restaurant POS reviews.